huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    :param boolean forceRedraw: Force the map view to refresh.
 Defaults to ``true``.
 Redrawing the map view is expensive, so set to ``false`` when making many consecutive map edits, and then redraw the map once using ``map.redraw()``.

-.. js:function:: map.setMetatileTiles(metatileId, tilesObj, tileStart = 0, tileEnd = -1, forceRedraw = true)
+.. js:function:: map.setMetatileTiles(metatileId, tiles, tileStart = 0, tileEnd = -1, forceRedraw = true)

    Sets the tiles in the specified range of the metatile.
 This is an overloaded function that takes an array of tiles as JavaScript objects instead of each of the tile properties individually.

    :param number metatileId: id of target metatile
-   :param array tilesObj: array of tiles to set.
+   :param array tiles: array of tiles to set.
 Each tile is an object of the form ``{tileId, xflip, yflip, palette}``.
 If the array does not have sufficient objects to set all the tiles in the specified range then the remaining tiles will be set with all default values.
    :param number tileStart: index of the first tile to set.
 Defaults to ``0`` (the first tile)
    :param number tileEnd: index of the last tile to set.
 Defaults to ``-1`` (the last tile)
    :param boolean forceRedraw: Force the map view to refresh.
 Defaults to ``true``.
 Redrawing the map view is expensive, so set to ``false`` when making many consecutive map edits, and then redraw the map once using ``map.redraw()``.